 The improved fourth generation Range Rover is more efficient, better connected and smarter inside.
 Jonathan Crouch looks at what's on offer.

 So many cars claim to be unique but the Range Rover really is, continuing to set the standard in the super-luxury SUV sector.
-This improved MK4 model gets the option of petrol/electric Plug-in hybrid power and mild hybrid power for the very first time and all variants get a redesigned cabin with a more intuitive 'Touch Pro Duo' infotainment system.
-Otherwise, things are much as before, this aluminium-bodied luxury SUV good enough to properly combine the imperious qualities of a top luxury saloon with off piste abilities that would be limited only by the skills of its driver.
+This improved MK4 model gets the option of petrol/electric Plug-in hybrid power - and offers mild hybrid diesel power for the first time.
+And all variants get a luxurious cabin with an intuitive 'Touch Pro Duo' infotainment system.
+Otherwise, things are much as they've always been with a Range Rover, this aluminium-bodied luxury SUV good enough to properly combine the imperious qualities of a top luxury saloon with off piste abilities that would be limited only by the skills of its driver.
 A Rolls Royce in the rough, there's nothing quite like it.

 Did we ever imagine we'd see a Range Rover with a four cylinder engine?
 Probably not but the sophisticated aluminium underpinnings of this fourth generation design have made that possible.
 The four cylinder powerplant in question is the 2.0-litre petrol/electric hybrid unit used in the Plug-in P400e version, but we'll get to that shortly because most customers are going to want something more conventional beneath the bonnet.
-The most popular unit is the 275hp SDV6 six cylinder diesel, an engine that develops a hefty 625Nm of torque, good enough to send you to sixty in 7.4s on the way to 130mph to the accompaniment of a growly but rather appealing engine note.
-If you want more, an equally familiar lump to regular buyers is the 4.4-litre SDV8 diesel which offers 339hp and 700Nm of torque, enough to dispatch the sixty sprint in 6.5s on the way to a top speed of 135mph.
-The few who'd consider a conventional petrol-powered Range Rover are now offered a straight-six P400 variant with 400hp and mild hybrid technology.
+Key recent changes beneath the bonnet see the old V6 and V8 diesels replaced by a new in-line six cylinder MHEV 48V mild hybrid diesel, offered in D300 (300PS) and D350 (350PS) forms.
+This, the brand claims, delivers the efficiency of a V6 with the performance of a V8.
+The few who'd consider a conventional petrol-powered Range Rover are offered a straight-six P400 variant with 400hp and mild hybrid technology.
 And, as before , there's the 5.0-litre supercharged V8, available either with 525bhp (in the 'P525' variants) - or 565bhp in top 'SVAutobiography Dynamic' 'P565' guise.
 As for that Plug-in hybrid, well it's badged 'P400e PHEV' and develops 404hp; enough grunt to get you to 60mph in 6.4s en route to 137mph.
 Off road, things are much as before; supremely capable in other words.
-There's a full time 'intelligent 4WD system' with a two-speed transfer 'box (that you can shift down into on the move at up to 37mph), plus the option of Land Rover's very clever All-Terrain Progress Control system.
+There's an 'Intelligent Terrain Response 2' system with up to seven driving modes.
+Which works with a full time 'intelligent 4WD system' with a two-speed transfer 'box (that you can shift down into on the move at up to 37mph), plus Land Rover's very clever All-Terrain Progress Control system.
 Here, the driver can input a desired speed without any pedal inputs.
 The ATPC set-up will then maintain that, reducing the driver's workload and keeping the car's composure over steep gradients, rough terrain and low-grip surfaces.

 There are no exterior changes to this updated model but it remains an elegant thing, the classy panelwork draped around a lightweight all-aluminium monocoque body structure.
 Inside though, quite a lot has changed.
 As before, there's an optional long wheelbase bodystyle if you feel the interior of the standard short wheelbase model to be insufficiently spacious for your needs.
 Either way, the cabin now features wider, softer seats that at the back, free up an additional 186mm of legroom.
 Rear seat folk can also specify a massaging system and can make use of up to 17 media connection points.
 If you need even more rear space, then as before, there's also a LWB version of this car offering an extra 200mm in length, all of which goes for the benefit of rear seat folk.
 Up front, the key interior change with his revised model lies with the addition of the brand's latest Touch Pro Duo infotainment system which features a pair of high-definition 10-inch touchscreens that form the centrepiece of the minimalist cabin.
 Otherwise, things are much as before.
 As ever, we particularly like the way that the car's air suspension system automatically drops to its lowest 'Access Height' when parked to make entry and exit easier.This car's substantial size isn't enough to permit the fitment of the couple of occasional rear boot-mounted seats you'll find in a Land Rover Discovery or (optionally) in a Range Rover Sport.
 Still, buyers of this top Range Rover model have never seemed to want them.
 Luggage room has always been a greater priority, so I should point out that there's 505-litres of it - which may be a little less than you were expecting.
 Perhaps that has something to do with the greater priority that Land Rover's designers have given to space for rear seat passengers.

 This might be the most economical Range Rover line-up ever made but buying one still won't get you installed on the Greenpeace Christmas card list.
-Add on a few options and it could easily end up weighing over two and a half tonnes, which makes the 40.9mpg combined cycle fuel figure (up to 31.5mpg WLTP) CO2 return (up to 199g/km NEDC) boasted by the entry-level SDV6 model all the more impressive.
-If you want to do better than that, you'll need to talk to your dealer about the 'P400e' PHEV Plug-in hybrid petrol/electric variant that's been introduced into this revised range.
+Add on a few options and it could easily end up weighing over two and a half tonnes, which makes the returns of the mild hybrid D300 six cylinder diesel model look actually quite reasonable.
+You could manage around 35mpg in regular combined (but restrained) use with both the D300 and the D350 variants.
+The D300 has a WLTP CO2 reading of 228g/km in 'Vogue' form.
+For a D350 'Vogue', it's 242g/km.
+If you want to do better than that, you'll need to talk to your dealer about the 'P400e' PHEV Plug-in hybrid petrol/electric variant.
 This derivative is based around use of a 2.0-litre Ingenium petrol engine mated to an 85kW electric motor housed in the ZF automatic eight-speed auto transmission.
-It can be charged from a domestic plug or a garage-based wallbox, the latter installation able to recharge the car in just 2 hours and 45 minutes, poviding for an all-electric driving range of 31 miles from the 13.1kWh high-voltage lithium-ion battery.
-The SDV8 diesel isn't quite in that league of course, but up to 26.6mpg on the combined cycle (WLTP) and up to 243g/km of (CO2 NEDC) will be better than you might have been expecting - though not as good as more powerful diesel rivals like the BMW X5 M50d or the Porsche Cayenne Diesel S. The mild hybrod P400 straight six petrol mdel manages up to 26.7mpg on the combined cycle (WLTP) and up to 212g/km of CO2 (NEDC).
-The supercharged V8 petrol model is of course a different proposition altogether in this respect, in 'P525' form recording up to 294g/km (NEDC) and a WLTP combined cycle fuel return of just 20.0mpg.
+It can be charged from a domestic plug or a garage-based wallbox, the latter installation able to recharge the car in just 2 hours and 45 minutes, poviding for an all-electric WLTP driving range of 25 miles from the 13.1kWh high-voltage lithium-ion battery.
+The fuel consumption figure (WLTP combined) is 84.8mpg and the CO2 reading is 75g/km.
+Yes, from a Range Rover.
+Other engines in the range aren't quite in that league of course.
+The P400 straight six petrol mdel manages up to 243g/km of CO2.
+The supercharged V8 petrol model is of course a different proposition altogether in this respect, in 'P525' form recording up to 319g/km and a fuel figure that in ordinary use would probably struggle to crest 15mpg.

 From princes to politicians, from rock gods to rock climbers, from footballers to farmers, the Range Rover has always appealed to a more diverse group of customers than any other car.
 As you'd expect it would.
 This is, after all, far more than just the world's finest luxury SUV, instead unchallenged as four vehicles within one - an everyday luxury saloon, a weekend leisure vehicle, a high-performance long distance private jet and a working cross-country conveyance.
 Drive it through a river, drive it to the opera: it's as happy either way, beautifully built, gorgeously finished and astonishingly quick.
 True, this car is never quite going to be all things to all people but it has perhaps moved as close to fulfilling that remit as any modern car is ever likely to get.
 Makes you proud to be British doesn't it.